Moremar/tuto-angular/README.txt

 ----------

 A nice website offering some spinners (HTML and CSS).
-We can create an Angular spinner component by just copy/pasting the HTML and CSS code provided.
+We can create a component with this copy/pasted code to have a ready to use spinner component.

 Firebase